MohammaddAli/Storefront-Backend-API-with-postgresql-and-express/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

 ## About the project
-this is a storefront api application using node js and express js for the server api , it contains of three main things 1-User 2-Order 3-Product we use Authentication and Athourization and Token methods for hashing passwords and security issues ,we use an SQL database schema by using Postgresql , we made a test in the application endpoints, we made a cart funtionality by using order-products table that makes user be able to add a cart with his products in certain order, we used a Model and Handlers architicture for the endpoints and database.
+this is a storefront api application using node js and express js for the server api , it contains of three main things 1-User 2-Order 3-Product we use Authentication and Athourization and Token methods for hashing passwords and security issues ,we use an SQL database schema by using Postgresql , we made a test in the application endpoints, we made a cart funtionality by using order-products table that makes user be able to add a cart with his products in certain order, we used a Model and Handlers architicture for the endpoints and database, we used jasmine for testing.

 ## Technologies and tools used:
 > - Node js